braze-inc/braze-docs/_docs/_hidden/private_betas/link_aliasing.md

 ### Tracking links

 When composing your email message, a new column will be present in the **Link Management** tab.
-Here, you can indicate to Braze which alias you would like to be “tracked” for segmentation purposes.
+Here, you can indicate to Braze which alias you would like to be "tracked" for segmentation purposes.
 You can track an unlimited number of links.

 {% alert note %}
 Braze only tracks up to the last 100 clicked link aliases at the profile level.